vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

       ...
       -----END CERTIFICATE-----

+### replicaCount
+This option specifies the number of replicas of the AKO pod.
+**Note:** From release v1.9.1 onwards, two instances of AKO are supported.

+One AKO runs in active mode, and the second in passive mode.
+The AKO, which is running in passive mode, will be ready to take over once the active AKO goes down.

 ### image.repository

 If you are using a private container registry and you'd like to override the default dockerhub settings, then this field can be edited